This post's overview:

 Alright, now let’s finally talk about Expedia Rewards Gold Status and whether it works.
 As I mentioned before, Expedia promises that you get some nice perks and free room upgrades upon availability.
 But do you really get that?

-We had Expedia Gold status for the last 2 years and during this time, we stayed at VIP hotels roughly 7 times.
+We had Expedia Gold status for the last 5 years and during this time, we stayed at VIP hotels roughly 15 times.
 That was always in different countries, from Mexico to Japan.
 So I guess the approach to VIP hotels also is different everywhere.
-In these 7 cases, I think we got some perks twice or three times (this was mainly a free small bottle of wine, a bowl of fruits or late check-out).
+In these 15 cases, I think we got some perks four or five times (this was mainly a free small bottle of wine, a bowl of fruits or late check-out).
 Expedia usually confirms this before your trip and sends you a separate email.

-However, out of 7 VIP hotel stays, we got a room upgrade at least 3 times.
+However, out of 15 VIP hotel stays, we got a room upgrade at least 6 times.
 We got room upgrades in Rosewood in San Miguel de Allende, in Hotel Presidente in San Jose, Costa Rica (where we also got a free cocktail and food) and in Villa Olmi in Florence.
-Just in one case, we didn’t get anything at all.

 The room upgrades we had were pretty significant and very nice.
 Rosewood gave us the room that was twice more expensive, while Hotel Presidente simply gave us their best room.
 The room in Villa Olmi was also fabulous.